ylesia-wu/cse15l-lab-reports/lab-report-5.md

 jdb -classpath .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples
 ```

-Once you have the Java Debugger initialized, enter `stop at TestListExamples:26` and then `run`.
+Once you have the Java Debugger initialized, enter `stop at TestListExamples:<the line number in your test case where you run the method>` and then `run`.

 3. Student: